 Looking to visit some lakes in Minnesota, but I don’t know which ones.
 This article has you sorted.
-We have compiled a list of 16 most amazing lakes just for you.
+We have compiled a list of the 16 most amazing lakes just for you.

 Now, that’s a vast number of lakes in a single state.
 But, that’s what makes Minnesota one of the best states in the country to visit.
 In addition to the numerous history-rich museums, cool culture, great accents, and beautiful landscapes, the lakes crown it all.